thevedantmodi/globetrotter/README.md

 TODO:
 Fix scaling on mobile
-Start to add modals for add flights and recent flights
+Start to add modals for and recent flights